 Each student must attend a total number of CLP events equal to four times the number of semesters (fall and spring) in which he or she enrolled for courses on the Furman campus, not to exceed a total of 32 events.
 For example: a student enrolled on campus for four years (8 semesters) would be required to attend 32 CLP events, while a transfer student enrolled at Furman only two years (4 semesters) would be required to attend 16 CLP events.

 Students are expected to attend CLP events regularly throughout their undergraduate career at Furman.
 Registration priority is based on class standing as determined by credits earned and CLP events attended.

-The list of approved CLP events is updated weekly and available through the Furman web site at www.furman.edu/clp.
+The list of approved CLP events is updated weekly and available through at clp.furman.edu.
 Attendance at CLP events is carefully monitored.
 Concerns regarding the accuracy of event attendance records must be addressed no later than the last day of class of the term in which the event occurred.
 Students must present photo identification at each event they attend.
 No substitutions or alternatives to CLP attendance will be considered.

 Major Field of Study